Front-Desk Workflow Support for Ontario Dental Clinics

 Zamya answers and captures the request

-A natural conversation collects patient name, reason for calling, urgency, and contact details.
+A natural conversation collects the patient's name, reason for calling, follow-up preference, and contact details.

 03